input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/README.md

 - iii) Calculate fees

-To calculate the fee we need to include the draft transaction `tx.draft`
+To calculate the fee we need to include the draft transaction `tx001.draft`
 ```
 cardano-cli transaction calculate-min-fee \
---tx-body-file ./txs/tx.draft \
+--tx-body-file ./txs/tx001.draft \
 --tx-in-count 1 \
 --tx-out-count 2 \
 --witness-count 1 \
 --byron-witness-count 0 \
 --testnet-magic 5 \
---protocol-params-file ./txs/protocol.json
+--protocol-params-file ./txs/protocol001.json
 ```

 we should get the fees printed on the screen.
 Now we have to calculte how much change we have to return to the sender of the transaction